 The Project Profile must follow the 2024 Project Profile Template form.
-The acceptable font size is 11 or 12.
+The acceptable font size is 11 or 12 with all margins at 1 inch.

 The Cover Sheet and W-9 forms must be signed.

 The Project Profile Template form is available on our website along with all required forms.
 Each section of the profile explains what information is expected in that particular section.